 We discussed above how slow digestion can cause bloating, but smaller meals are not the only thing that can help you digest your food faster.
-A study conducted in 2006 showed gas retention was greatly decreased in individuals who were exercising compared to those who were not (source).
+A study conducted in 2006 showed gas retention was significantly decreased in individuals who exercise compared to those who don’t (4).

 Are cardio exercises not your thing?
-Find another way to exercise to help aid in digestion, and combat your bloat.
+Find another way to exercise to help aid digestion and combat your bloat.

-Have you ever been in a situation that made you feel nauseous?
-That’s your gut-brain connection at work (source).
+Have you ever been in a situation that made you feel nauseated?
+That’s your gut-brain connection at work (5).
 It’s a relationship that can go both ways.

 Intestinal issues can make you anxious or stressed.
 But stress and anxiety can also cause intestinal problems.

-You see, your digestion is controlled by the enteric nervous system (source).
+The enteric nervous system controls your digestion.
 When your stress increases and your fight-or-flight response is triggered, your central nervous system can tell your digestion to shut down.

 How It Works